Introduction

 Employees, workers and students are responsible for:

-cooperating with their line manager or supervisor by complying with any lone working risk assessments that apply to the work that they will be carrying out
+cooperating with their line manager or supervisor by complying with any lone working risk assessments or local rules or arrangements that apply to the work that they will be carrying out

 carrying out, where appropriate, dynamic risk assessments when working alone to ensure that they do not put themselves in a position which may subject them to additional risk when lone working